slidevjs/slidev/docs/guide/ui.md

 In Play mode, move your mouse to the bottom left corner of the page, you can see the navigation bar.
 ![](/screenshots/navbar.png)

+> You can extend the navigation bar via <LinkInline link="feature/global-layers" />.

 ## Navigation Actions {#navigation-actions}

 | Keyboard Shortcut                   | Button in Navigation Bar                                                              | Description                                                        |